tomlitman/reddit_word_bot/README.md

 filter out common words (top 500?) to prevent unnecessary searches.
 if the obscure word is matched, get definition from OED and post reddit comment.
 if a comment contains two or more obscure words, only post one comment containing all the definitions.
+store definitions from OED as to lower the request rate.